 With these fresh fruit serving ideas, learn how easy it can be to pair fruits together for great taste, color and flavor.
 Certain fruits seem to taste better together than others but there are other factors to consider.
 Along with taste, you need to consider color, texture, and seasonality.
-You can also check out some fun fruit recipes here.

 When putting together a fresh fruit platter or a fruit salad, a nice variety of colors makes your dish look appetizing and colorful.
 More important is how everything tastes together.
 Just because a certain fruit would look good on your platter, it may not be in season.
 In turn, some fruits such as mango, pineapple, and apples can taste bland and woody if not in season.